Tara Sylvia Bedi CV

 Dissertation & Work Placement, Masters in Development Practice, 2024

-* Module Coordinator & Lecturer, Dissertation & Gender and
+* Module Coordinator & Lecturer, Gender and Development,

-Coordinator & Lecturer, Impact Measurement, Masters in Development
+& Lecturer, Impact Measurement, Masters in Development Practice,

-Evaluation Methods, Trinity IMpact Evaluation (TIME) Online Course on
+Methods, Trinity IMpact Evaluation (TIME) Online Course on Impact

 *

-* Lecturer, Economics of Less Developed Countries (3rd
+Lecturer, Economics of Less Developed Countries (3rd year), Department

 RANDOMISED CONTROL TRIALS